 What Is Network Topology Mapping?

 Network topology mapping analyzes and discovers all elements or nodes linked to a network in order to ensure ease of data flow.
-Mapping visualizes the physical and logical topologies in a graphical plot, thus simplifying the monitoring of performance and locating faults.
+IT Mapping visualizes the physical and logical topologies in a graphical plot, thus simplifying the monitoring of performance and locating faults.
 It helps to break topologies into smaller, trackable portions, aiding in their navigation which may otherwise be different to understand, due to cabling complexities.
 Automated mapping solutions provide timely and itch-free detection of network issues, especially in a substantial and/or cross-continental settings.

 Network topology is the anatomy, arrangement, or layout of telecommunication devices.
 These devices are represented as nodes, and the topology highlights the relationships between the nodes.
 Nodes are classed as hardware equipment on your network including both static and mobile devices, switches, and routers.